The NINE DTP Nomination Process:

 All Departments must submit their selected applicants to the relevant Pathway in advance of this deadline.

-Complete documentation (including research proposal, nomination form, references, transcripts and consent form) is required at both stages of the competition.
+Complete documentation (including research proposal, nomination form, references, transcripts and consent form) is required at this stage of the competition.

 All Pathways must submit their final nominations to the Studentship committee in advance of this deadline.